CISecurity/ControlsAssessmentSpecification/control-2/control-2.4.rst

 Measures
 --------
-* M1 = Count of entries in software inventory
+* M1 = Count of entries in software inventory (from Input 1)
-* M2 = Count of entries authorized for installation
+* M2 = List of entries authorized for installation
+* M3 = Count of M2
+* M4 = List of entries not authorized for installation
+* M5 = Count of M4
-* M3 = Count of entries with all detailed information
+* M6 = List of entries with all detailed information
+* M7 = Count of M6
+* M8 = List of entries without all detailed information
+* M9 = Count of M8

 Metrics
 -------